 Daven Presgraves, PI

 Daven received his B.S. and M.S. degrees in Biology from the University of Maryland at College Park with Jerry Wilkinson and his Ph.D. in Ecology and Evolutionary Biology at the University of Rochester with Allen Orr.
 He was an Alexander von Humboldt Postdoctoral Fellow at the University of Munich with Wolfgang Stephan and an NIH-NRSA Postdoctoral Fellow at Cornell University with Andy Clark.
-Daven is now an Associate Professor at the University of Rochester.
-The Presgraves Lab, founded in summer 2005, works on evolutionary genetics using Drosophila species as models with funding from the NIH, Alfred P. Sloan Foundation and the David & Lucile Packard Foundation.
+Daven is now a Professor at the University of Rochester.
+The Presgraves Lab, established in 2005, works on evolutionary genetics and genomics using Drosophila species as models with funding from the NIH, NSF, Alfred P. Sloan Foundation and the David & Lucile Packard Foundation.

 Amanda Larracuente, Postdoc

 Amanda received her B.S. in Biology from Canisius College in 2003 and her Ph.D. in Genetics from Cornell University, where she performed comparative analyses of the 12 Drosophila genomes, studied the factors affecting protein-coding sequence evolution, and investigated the genetics and evolution of the D. pseudoobscura neo-Y chromosome with Andy Clark.
-Amanda is now working on the population genomics of the Segregation Distorter complex and studying the evolution and regulation of the Responder satellite DNAs in D. melanogaster.
+Amanda is now a NIH-funded NRSA postdoctoral fellow working on the genetics, molecular biology and population genomics of the Segregation Distorter complex and studying the evolution and regulation of the Responder satellite DNAs in D. melanogaster.
+Amanda will be joining the University of Rochester’s Biology Department as a faculty member in 2015.
 Visit Amanda’s web site here.

 Shanwu Tang, Graduate Student